ahinchliff/phonon-diagrams/concepts/http-phonon-inbox-protocol.md

 - The sender requesting from a phonon inbox the details required to created a posted phonon for a particular recipient
 - Post a phonon - The sender sending a posted phonon transfer packet to a phonon inbox
 - Consume a phonon - The recipient requesting phonon transfer packets so they can be consumed
+- Mark phonon as consumed - The recipient informs the inbox services that a phonon transfer packet has been successfully consumed.

 ## Endpoints